-Your able correspondent "Inquirer" would hardly blame Horatius for taking his enemies one at a time.
+YOUR able correspondent "Inquirer" would hardly blame Horatius for taking his enemies one at a time.
 May I not, then, claim his indulgence for following, in an extremely humble way, the example of the gallant Roman?
-He may accept my assurance that during the last five months I have found Dr. Bastian quite enough for me.
+He may accept my assu-rance that during the last five months I have found Dr. Bastian quite enough for me.

 Moreover, I do not think it likely that Dr. Sanderson and myself will ever cross swords upon this question.
 Our relation, I am happy to think, will be one of co-operation, not of anta-gonism.
 The experiments on pure infusions, not those on mixgonism.
+The experiments on pure infusions, not to anta-gonism.
 The experiments on pure infusions, not those on mix-tures of solids and liquids, to which "Inquirer" directs my attention (NATURE, vol. vii., p.
 180), are, in my opinion, too scanty, and too little in harmony with each other, to bear an inference of any weight.
-To Dr. Sanderson I prefer leaving the repetition of them, with the full confidence that the ability and candour for which he is so distinguished will lead him to a right result.
+To Dr. Sanderson I prefer leaving the repetition of then, with the full confidence that the ability and candour for which he is so distinguished will lead him to a wight result. right result.

 In repeating these experiments, it would, I think, be well to bear in mind the remarks of Dr. Roberts (NATURE, vol. vii., p.
 302), however unimportant they may seem to Dr. Bastian.
-I would also suggest the substitution, in boiling, of an oil-bath for would also suggest the substitution, in bothing, of an off-late of the Bunsen burner, and, in sealing, the abandonment of the blow-pipe and the use of the simple spirit-lamp flame.

-Experiments on milk and pounded cheese are, it may be observed, at present beside the mark.
+I would also suggest the substitution, in boiling, of an oil-bath for would also suggest the substitution, in boling, of an on-out the the Bunsen burner, and, in scaling, the abandonment of the blow-pipe and the use of the simple spirit-lamp flame.
+Experiments on milk and pounded cheese are, it may be ob-served, at present beside the mark.
 They shall be subjected in due time to the scrutiny already bestowed upon really liquid infusions.
-It ought not to be forgotten that the jungle we have entered has been growing umbriferously for the last six years, and it is only bit by bit that the sunlight can be let in upon it.

-"Inquirer" may count on my sympathetic readiness to minister, however humbly, to the delight he takes in following "every investigation which tends to the development of science."
+It ought not to be forgotten that the jungle we have and it is only bit by bit that the sunlight can be let in upon it.
+"Inquirer" may count on my sympathetic readiness to minister, however humbly, to the delight he takes in following "every in-vestigation which tends to the development of science."
 It he cares to see my infusions, it will give me great pleasure to show them to him.
 Condensed abstracts only of my investigation have been laid before the Royal Society and the Royal Institution; a fuller account of it will follow by and by.
 Meanwhile, I hope "Inquirer" will accept the assurance that I have been strict-I might say abject-in my adherence to the conditions prescribed by Dr. Bastian in his books.
 Heathfield, Feb.
 13 JOHN TYNDALL